EdricY/Bouncy-Loot-God/README.md

 ### The mission displays exp but I didn't get any?
 When you receive a mission reward from the multiworld, it should give you no exp.
 If you don't open your menu within 5 seconds of receiving it in game, it may display the exp reward without granting you that amount of experience.

-### I was given skill points but can't use them!
+### Can I use skill points before level 5?
-You can't use skill points until level 5.
-I'm hoping to be able to remove the level requirement in a future version.
+You can but it's a little weird.
+It'll still have the greyed out look, but it works.
+Your skill trees will look normal again after level 5.

+### I received a Travel item can I go there early?
+No. You just won't be blocked when trying to travel there.

 ### Where do I report issues?
 You can message in the Discord or create an issue on GitHub.
 Please try to check if you are reporting a known issue on either the [release page](https://github.com/EdricY/Bouncy-Loot-God/releases) or searching in Discord.